 Best Hotels in Braga — Where to Stay

 Braga is a day trip from Porto for many visitors, but it rewards a night or two.
 Staying in the historic centre keeps you close to the cathedral, palaces, and evening atmosphere.
-The city is cheaper than Porto and significantly cheaper than Lisbon.
+The city is cheaper than Porto and significantly cheaper than Lisbon, making it one of the best-value destinations in northern Portugal for an overnight stay.

 Best Area to Stay